 Business and non-business income defined - Article IV 1 (A) defines "Business Income" as income arising from transactions and activities in the regular course of taxpayer's trade or business and includes income from tangible and intangible property if the acquisition, management, and disposition of the property constitute integral parts of the taxpayer's trade or business operation.
 In essence, all income which arises from the conduct of trade or business operations of a taxpayer is business income.
-Income of any type or class and from any source is business of a trade or business.
-In general all transactions and activities of the taxpayer which are dependent upon, or contribute to, the operations of the taxpayer's economic enterprise as a whole constitute the taxpayer's trade or business and will be considered "Business Income" unless otherwise excluded by statute.
+Income of any type or class and from any source is business income if it arises from transactions and activities occurring in the regular course of a trade or business.
+In general all transactions and activities of the taxpayer's economic enterprise as a whole constitute the taxpayer's trade or business and will be considered "Business Income" unless otherwise excluded by statute.